MicrosoftDocs/playfab-docs/playfab-docs/api-references/c/pfinventory/functions/pfinventoryredeemplaystationstoreinventoryitemsasync.md

 ## Remarks

-This API is available on Sony PlayStation®.
+This API is available on Win32, Sony PlayStation®, Linux, and macOS.
 Redeem items from the PlayStation Store.
 When the asynchronous task is complete, call [PFInventoryRedeemPlayStationStoreInventoryItemsGetResultSize](pfinventoryredeemplaystationstoreinventoryitemsgetresultsize.md) and [PFInventoryRedeemPlayStationStoreInventoryItemsGetResult](pfinventoryredeemplaystationstoreinventoryitemsgetresult.md) to get the result.

 ## Requirements